 You will need a pair of scissors, but nothing particularly special.
 As long as you can cut through denim to prepare a patch, and cut lengths of thread, that is a pair of scissors that will work.

-You will mainly use straight pins to secure your patch before you stitch it into place.
-However, it's always good to have a couple of large safety pins around for pinning pockets back while mending.
+I use straight pins to secure the patch in place before stitching.
+While they can be a bit pokey, they are easy to move around as you are stitching.
+It's always a good idea to have a large safety pin around for pinning pockets back while mending.

 That little tin of gold is beeswax.
 I have found it to be so very helpful when mending denim.
 When you coat your thread with beeswax, it slides through thick layers much easier.
-Also, I don't really have any proof, but I do believe it makes for a stronger mend.
+Also, I don't really have any proof, but I do believe it strengthens the thread.
 You can use any old beeswax bar, or I do sell it in my shop in a handy tin.

 Thimbles are optional, and become more useful the more you get to know your own stitching.
 Here is a quick explanation of some types of thimbles I find useful.
 When you initially think of a thimble, a rounded thimble that sits atop your finger might come to mind.
 In this scenario, that type of thimble can be used, but isn't really the most helpful.